 Meet Africa’s authentic answer to ‘fast and furious’ – the cheetah.
-So forget the multi-movie franchise with lightning quick cars and questionable acting.
-Here is a story about ten incredible cheetah facts.
+So forget the multi-movie franchise with lightning-quick cars and questionable acting.
+Here are ten incredible cheetah facts.

 Due to its immense speed and mystical appearance, the cheetah is easily distinguished from its contemporaries.